Rohan-Vij/PapyrAI/README.md

 ## How to Contribute

-We welcome contributions from the community to help improve and enhance the Research Paper Recommendation System.
+We welcome contributions from the community to help improve and enhance PapyrAI.
 If you're interested in contributing, please follow the guidelines below:

 1. Fork the repository and clone it to your local machine.
 ```